Pondicherry, with its quaint French names, boulevards and grand villas

 The Aurobindo Ashram here attracts people from far corners of the globe.

-They even have a factory famous for its distinct handmade paper.
-Dreamed
+even have a factory famous for its distinct handmade paper.
+Dreamed of Utopia?

-of Utopia?
-Then walk into Auroville, an offshoot of the Ashram is a
+Then walk into Auroville, an offshoot of the Ashram is a place where people

 History

-to myths is traced back to saint Agastya, a revered sage in South India.
+myths is traced back to saint Agastya, a revered sage in South India.
+It is

-It is said that sage Agastya established his ashram here and the place
+said that sage Agastya established his ashram here and the place was known as

-remain.
 Pondicherry was the capital of French India.
-And it saw bitter
+And it saw bitter battles between

-boulevards, whitewashed bungalows and quaint French names for all the
+whitewashed bungalows and quaint French names for all the streets and avenues.

-streets and avenues.
 Pondicherry was home to national Subramania Bharathi.
+Pondicherry also inspired

 What to see